It’s Thaipusam: Road Trip To Penang!

 Cheong Fatt Tze Mansion One of the favourite tourist spots in Penang, the Cheong Fatt Tze Mansion is also commonly referred to as the Blue Mansion.
 People love admiring its 19th century architecture.
 And hey, one of the scenes from Crazy Rich Asians was shot right here.

 Want to live Crazy Rich Asian Style?
 Spend a night at the Cheong Fatt Tze Mansion – as it is also an 18-room personalised boutique hotel.
-Prices are around the RM900 range.

 Fancy Dinner At The Top View You can’t go to Penang and not experience the tallest building there.
 KOMTAR is the pride of Penang, and it has recently been renovated to house a fancy rooftop dining place.
 Indulge yourself at the Top View Restaurant and Lounge for a cosy, classy, experience.
 Make your reservation here.